SirenOfChrome/python-p4-intro-to-rest/README.md

   resources.
 Sending either a `PATCH` or `PUT` request to `/newsletters/1` will update the post with an `id` of 1. `PUT` is used when we want to replace an entire resource. `PATCH` is used when we want to update a specific part of a resource.
-Check out this explanation of the [difference between the two][put-v-patch].
+Check out this explanation of the [difference between PUT and PATCH ][put-v-patch].

 - **DELETE**: The DELETE method requests that the server delete the resource identified by the Request URI.
 This means… that it deletes the record.
 It's